Overview

 If you are creating a new workspace, then you will see a form to create a new workspace when you click on "Create New Workspace...".
 Here is an example of a filled out form:

-Once you save, you will see an empty workspace with only your workspace in it.
+Once you save, you will see an empty workspace with only your user in it along with some onboarding tasks.

-Once you have added all of the contacts that wish to add (see Segment) via the UI or the contact
+Once you add all of the contacts that you wish to add via the UI or the contact

 in the DSL, you will see all of your contacts in your workspace like so: